williamgiordan0/Javascript-Challenge/README.md

 UFO Sightings
 The purpose of this activity is to utilize JavaScript to input data into an html file which will then output the information in a table.
 The user can filter through the table to display specific dates, cities, and or other attributes of the table.
-Level 1: Automatic Table and Date Search (Required) Create a basic HTML web page or use the index.html file provided (we recommend building your own custom page!).
+Level 1: Automatic Table and Date Search (Required) Create a basic HTML web page or use the index.html file provided (It is recommended building your own custom page!).

 Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.